 Tile & Grout

 When cleaning tile and grout we suggest using a cleaner that has a neutral pH level.
-This is suggested because if your grout hasn’t been sealed in a while, acidic solutions can weaken grout and wear it down over time.
+This is because if your grout hasn’t been sealed in a while, acidic cleaning solutions can weaken grout and wear it down over time.

 Hardwood floors are a little more sensitive to dirt and moisture over other flooring options.
 So, to properly clean your hardwood floors you will first want to throw away that dust bunny filled broom and forget about the mop.
 Second, pick up either a misting spray mop, we suggest Bona Hardwood Cleaners, or microfibre cleaning pads, which are more effective for trapping and collecting dirt on hardwood floors.
 Finally, invest in a quality vacuum cleaner that does not use a rotating brush head as this may scratch your floor.
 Nothing collects dirt and dust from hardwood floors quite like a vacuum does, so don’t forget to vacuum regularly!